 THE FIDUCIARY STANDARD...

-...requires that advisors always put their clients' best interests ahead of their own, disclosing any and all conflicts of interest and resolving any conflicts that may arise to the benefit of the clients.
+...requires that advisors always put their clients' best interests ahead of their own and those of their employers, disclosing any and all conflicts of interest and resolving any conflicts that may arise to the benefit of the clients.
 Solutions can be recommended only if they are, in the opinion of the advisor, the best available in terms of the clients’ interests, regardless of any advantage that may be accrued to advisors by recommending them.